 Journaling has kept its popularity, even in the 21st century.

-According to the University of Rochester, ¨Journaling helps control your symptoms and improve your mood by:
+According to the University of Rochester, ¨journaling helps control your symptoms and improve your mood by:

-Helping you prioritize problems, fears, and concerns
+-Helping you prioritize problems, fears, and concerns

-Tracking any symptoms day-to-day so that you can recognize triggers and learn ways to better control them
+-Tracking any symptoms day-to-day so that you can recognize triggers and learn ways to better control them

-Providing an opportunity for positive self-talk and identifying negative thoughts and behaviors¨.
+-Providing an opportunity for positive self-talk and identifying negative thoughts and behaviors¨.

-Therefore, whenever you are feeling off, open your journal and write down what you are feeling, since when you are feeling that way and what’s the cause behind your feelings.
+So, whenever you are feeling off, open your journal and write down what you are feeling, since when you are feeling that way and what’s the cause behind your feelings.

 You’ll find yourself feeling better pretty soon!